crossplane/crossplane/design/design-doc-composition.md

 in an external system, such as a cloud provider. _External resources_ in the provider's API are modelled as _managed (custom) resources_ in the Kubernetes API server.
 Managed resources are the domain of infrastructure operators;
-they're cluster scoped infrastructure like a `kind: Node` or `kind:
+they're cluster scoped infrastructure like a `Node` or `PersistentVolume`.
-PersistentVolume`.
 Application operators may claim a managed resource for a particular purpose by creating a namespaced _resource claim_.
 Managed resources may be provisioned explicitly before claim time (static provisioning), or automatically at claim time (dynamic provisioning).
 The initial configuration of dynamically provisioned managed resources is specified by a _resource class_.

 ```yaml
 ---